vitalikp/firefox1/dom/bindings/docs/index.rst

    The current mechanism for this is ``mach webidl-parser-test``.

-Mochitests
-   There are various mochitests under ``dom/bindings/test``.
-They should be runnable through the standard mechanisms.

 Working with test interfaces ``TestExampleGenBinding.cpp`` calls into methods from the ``TestExampleInterface``, ``TestExampleProxyInterface``,